MediaServe/RT-Extension-Flock/README.md

 # RT-Extension-Flock
-Send webhook notifications to Flock on various RT events
+Send webhook notifications to Flock (and many others) on various events in Request Tracker

 ## Introduction
-This module is designed for *Request Tracker 4* integrating with *Flock* webhooks.
-This is a modified version of the Slack extension [found here](https://github.com/andrewwippler/RT-Extension-Slack).
+This extension is designed for the packaged installation of Request Tracker 4 in Ubuntu 18.04 LTS to send webhook notifications to Flock.
+This extension is an improved version of and inspired by the Slack extension [found here](https://github.com/andrewwippler/RT-Extension-Slack).

 ### Request Tracker
 Tested with and designed for RT version 4.4.2 that is shipped with Ubuntu 18.04 LTS.
+It should work with any installation of Request Tracker 4.

 ## Installation